In a Nutshell:

 The presence of two advanced techniques here makes this list shine.
 That’s huge, and Swedish is a hard-to-find technique in the massage chair world.

-There are maybe a dozen models in total that offer it, putting the Soho in elite company indeed.
+Maybe a dozen models offer it, putting Soho in the elite company.

-The model doesn’t fare as well in terms of auto-programs as there are only six of these, but they’re all very good.
+The model doesn’t fare as well in auto-programs as there are only six, but they’re all very good.
 They are:

 • Neck & Shoulder